Greenhouse gasses

 Open Climate4you homepage

-Atmospheric water vapor
+Atmospheric water vapour

-Variations in the total column water vapour in the atmosphere since July 1983 according to The International Satellite Cloud Climatology Project (ISCCP).
-The upper graph (blue) shows the total amount of water in the atmosphere.
+The upper graph (blue) in the diagram above shows the total amount of water in the atmosphere.
 The green graph shows the amount of water in the lower troposphere between 1000 and 680 mb, corresponding to altitudes up to about 3 km.
 The lower red graph shows the amount of water between 680 and 310 mb, corresponding to altitudes from about 3 to 6 km above sea level.
 The marked annual variation presumably reflects the asymmetrical distribution of land and ocean on planet Earth, with most land areas located in the northern hemisphere.
 The annual peak in atmospheric water vapour content occur usually around August-September, when northern hemisphere vegetation is at maximum transpiration.
 The annual moisture peak occurs simultaneously at different levels in the atmosphere, which suggests an efficient transport of water vapour from the planet surface up into the troposphere.
 The time labels indicate day/month/year.
 There is a possibility that the step-like change shown 1998-1999 to some degree may be related to changes in the analysis procedure used for producing the data set, according to information from ISCCP.
-Last data: June 2008.
-Last figure update: 14 June 2009.

-Water vapour is the single most important greenhouse gas, and climate models forecast an increasing amount of atmospheric water vapour along with global temperature increase, because of enhanched evaporation of water from the planet surface.
+Water vapour is the single most important greenhouse gas, and climate models forecast an increasing amount of atmospheric water vapour along with global temperature increase, because of enhanced evaporation of water from the planet surface.
+In addition to its direct greenhouse effect, water vapour is also important for cloud formation.
+Click here to see a few notes on this.

 Click here to jump back to list of contents.